itsru/Ionic3-Camera-with-CropperJS/README.md

 ### Purpose

-This app is to demo the utilization of Camera or Album select and utilization of a CropperJS View.
+This app is to demo the utilization of Camera or Album select and utilization of CropperJS in a modal view.

 ### Ionic View Demo